heseber/udemy-langgraph/reflexion-agent/README.md

 > [!WARNING]
 > This is an experimental project and the code may break with future updates to LangGraph and LangChain.
-> OpenAI's gpt-4o-mini fails to follow the instructions to use the references in the answer.
+> OpenAI's gpt-4o-mini fails to follow the instructions to add a references section at the end of the answer.
 > Anthropic's claude-3-5-sonnet-latest works as expected.

 Changes I made: